stella-cv/docs/docs/docker.rst

 ..
 NOTE ::

-    If the viewer does not work, please :ref:`install the dependencies manually <section-dependencies>` on your host machine or use :ref:`the docker images for SocketViewer <section-instructions-for-socketviewer>` instead.
+    If the viewer does not work, see :ref:`Trouble Shooting <section-trouble-viewer>`

 If you need to access to any files and directories on a host machine from the container, :ref:`bind directories <section-directory-binding>` between the host and the container.